 BOLD & GOLD was born out of two Seattle programs and a desire to inspire young men and women.

-In 1996, Jane Bierman‐Siebel and Annie Lareau, two young educators, met on a whale watching voyage and realized they shared a passion for female empowerment and a common concern for the growing troubles facing young women in their communities.
-They began leading wilderness trips for young women to discover and develop their physical, expressive, and inquisitive courage as well as their interest in the natural world.
+In 1996, Jane Bierman‐Siebel and Annie Lareau, two young educators, met on a whale-watching voyage and realized they shared a passion for female empowerment and a common concern for the growing troubles facing young women in their communities.
+They began leading wilderness trips for young women to discover and develop their physical, expressive, and inquisitive courage and interest in the natural world.

-In 2006, Craig McKibben, a rock climber‐turned‐computer developer, recognized a similar need for the young men of the area.
-Craig saw the importance of time in nature and shared challenge.
+In 2006, Craig McKibben, a rock climber‐turned‐computer developer, recognized a similar need for the area's young men.
+Craig saw the importance of time in nature and shared challenges.
 He recognized what time outdoors had given him as a leader, businessman, and person.
 Based on the existing model for girls, he worked with the YMCA of Greater Seattle to create a program using wilderness adventure to foster leadership and emotional awareness in young men.

-Both programs valued diversity and inclusion and made it a priority to serve youth that fairly reflected the Seattle community.
-In 2011, the two programs combined under the YMCA umbrella to form BOLD & GOLD.
-The program doubled in size for the first several years, and it became clear there was a need for experiences like these.
+Both programs valued diversity and inclusion and prioritized serving youth that fairly reflected the Seattle community.
+The two programs combined under the YMCA umbrella to form BOLD & GOLD in 2011.
+The program doubled in size for the first several years, and it became clear that such experiences were needed.

 Sharing the Vision

-In 2013, through a partnership with the YMCA of Greater Seattle and the YMCA of the USA, the YMCA of the Greater Twin Cities began running its BOLD & GOLD Program at Camps Menogyn and Widjiwagan.
-In March of 2015, after two summers of small successes, we invested in BOLD & GOLD by creating a full‐time position to oversee the program.
-Since that time, our BOLD & GOLD program has grown to serve well over 300 teens a summer who are representative of the demographics of the Twin Cities.
+In 2013, through a partnership with the YMCA of Greater Seattle and the YMCA of the USA, the YMCA of the North began running its BOLD & GOLD Program at Camps Menogyn and Widjiwagan.
+In March 2015, after two summers of small successes, we invested in BOLD & GOLD by creating a full‐time position to oversee the program.
+Since then, our BOLD & GOLD program has grown to serve over 300 teens a summer.

-The BOLD & GOLD program for the YMCA of the Greater Twin Cities is the second‐largest program in the country, and its Director is one of three members of the BOLD & GOLD National Leadership Team.
-YMCA staff from around the country now come to the Twin Cities to receive training on how we bring together diverse groups of campers and teach them to be leaders in their community!
+The BOLD & GOLD program for the YMCA of the North is the second‐largest program in the country, and its Director is one of three members of the BOLD & GOLD National Leadership Team.
+YMCA staff from around the country now come to the Twin Cities to receive training on bringing together diverse groups of campers and teaching them to be leaders in their community!

 In 1996, a dedicated community member named Eric Fotsch approached the Peter J. King Family Foundation to fund a research grant.
-Eric’s research reached out to hundreds of youth and their families and to various youth‐service organizations to discover what percentage of Twin Cities youth were truly engaged in outdoor activities.
-Out of the 1,100 youth survey responses Eric received, the vast majority of those youth did not consistently participate in outdoor activities, but they wanted to do so!
+Eric's research reached out to hundreds of youth and their families and various youth service organizations to discover what percentage of Twin Cities youth were engaged in outdoor activities.
+Out of Eric's 1,100 youth survey responses, most youth did not consistently participate in outdoor activities but wanted to do so!

-Therefore, Eric approached the YMCA to learn what sort of opportunities the Y could offer through its summer camps.
-After a couple of early programming trials, Eric was able to develop a partnership with YMCA Camp St. Croix, in Hudson, WI.
-From 1996‐2003, Eric recruited and sent about 30 elementary school aged 4th‐6th graders to Camp St. Croix each summer with no cost to the camper families.
+Therefore, Eric approached the YMCA to learn what opportunities the Y could offer through its summer camps.
+After a couple of early programming trials, Eric was able to develop a partnership with YMCA Camp St. Croix in Hudson, WI.
+From 1996‐2003, Eric recruited and sent about 30 elementary school-aged 4th‐6th graders to Camp St. Croix each summer with no cost to the camper families.

-KLC was designed to be a three‐year progression of camp opportunities for its participants, with the goal of developing community leaders.
-It was such a hit that many of its participants continued to return to Camp St. Croix to be KLC counselors – passing on the skills and lessons they learned at KLC to the next wave of campers.
-In addition to attending Camp St. Croix in the summer months, KLC participants were encouraged to attend both a fall and a spring retreat each year – all at no cost.
+KLC was designed to be a three‐year progression of camp opportunities for its participants to develop into community leaders.
+It was such a hit that many of its participants returned to Camp St. Croix to be KLC counselors – passing on the skills and lessons they learned at KLC to the next wave of campers.
+In addition to attending Camp St. Croix in the summer, KLC participants were encouraged to attend a fall and a spring retreat each year – all at no cost.

-By the end of the summer of 2016, KLC had served over 780 campers during the summer and had 300 graduates of the program (campers who completed all 3 years of participation).
+By the end of the summer of 2016, KLC had served over 780 campers and had 300 graduates of the program (campers who completed all 3 years of participation).

-The YMCA of the Greater Twin Cities now runs its BOLD & GOLD program at four of our Overnight Camps (Ihduhapi, St. Croix, Menogyn, and Widjiwagan).
+YMCA of the North now runs its BOLD & GOLD program at four Overnight Camps (Ihduhapi, St. Croix, Menogyn, and Widjiwagan).